 There is a disconnect between regional job vacancies and skilled labor who can fill those jobs. (otherwise known as the skill gap).
 Many companies have begun tapping into new populations of talents including returning citizens (formerly incarcerated).

-This webinar will highlight national and local employers and business leaders that have committed to hire workers with criminal backgrounds.
 Claudia De Palma, an employment attorney who works with job seekers that have criminal records, and Adina Tayar, a Business Services Representative with PA CareerLink Philadelphia’s System Wide Services through its provider EDSI, will walk human resources professionals and business owners through a few easy steps for taking the pledge to hire from this untapped labor pool.
 Learn how to put the pledge in to practice by using SHRM’s Getting Talent Back to Work toolkit as a framework.
 The webinar will:

 - Discuss the federal, Pennsylvania, and Philadelphia laws that govern hiring applicants with criminal records;